Plastic-Free Hydration: How Ditching Bottled Water Cuts Microplastics by 95%

 What Are Microplastics Doing to Us?

-And because they’re so small, microplastics can pass through cell walls, potentially affecting the brain, liver, and bloodstream.
+Because these little suckers are so small, microplastics can pass through cell walls, potentially affecting the brain, liver, and bloodstream.

 They’ve even been found in placental tissue, meaning our exposure starts before birth.
 Yikes.